-Yesterday, I went snorkeling and freediving again at the beach of Raja Ampat Flow Resort (RAFLOW).
+Before the covid pandemic, I used to go snorkeling and freediving at Warduwer beach in the southern coast.
 This time I moved slowly along the reef flat and reef crest area trying to find interesting subjects for my photo collecting works.
 I found different colors of Christmas Tree Worm, burrowing clam and fish.
 When I swam closer to the reef crest area, I saw something peculiar.
 To make sure what it was, I swam toward it.
 And yes, I saw the unsual fish that a lot of divers, and snorkelers would like to see: the wobbegong.
 It was a carpet shark.
 It was a fish that is common in every water like surgeonfish or butterflyfish.
 This was something special.

 Carefully and slowly, I approached the fish.
 I activated my camera - the Fujifilm XQ2 - and aimed it at the Wobbegong.
 I pressed the shutter buttons several times as I moved around it.
 I was only less than 1 meter.
 She seemed to enjoy being photographed at.
 I read in the internet that the fish is not considered as dangerous to human.
 When I considered that I had enough photos, I left the fish.
 There were a lot of fish around me especially at the drop off area.
 I had taken a lot of pictures of them in previous day.